jparkerweb/web-augmented-generation/README.md

 ## Usage

-Run the application with a query:
+Run the application with or without a query:

 ```
 node main.js "Your question or prompt here"
 ```

+_If you don't provide a query, the application will prompt you to enter one._

 The application will:
 1. Rephrase the query for better search results